How to Create and Store a Symfony Project in Subversion

 This entry is specifically about Subversion, and based on principles found in How to Create and Store a Symfony Project in Git.

-Once you've read through Creating Pages in Symfony and become familiar with using Symfony, you'll no-doubt be ready to start your own project.
+Once you've read through Create your First Page in Symfony and become familiar with using Symfony, you'll no-doubt be ready to start your own project.
 The preferred method to manage Symfony projects is using Git but some prefer to use Subversion which is totally fine!.
 In this cookbook article, you'll learn how to manage your project using SVN in a similar manner you would do with Git.

 This is a method to tracking your Symfony project in a Subversion repository.
 There are several ways to do and this one is simply one that works.